nmgrenyi/CollabFilter/README.md

 # CollabFilter

-this is an homework from INF 553
+this is an homework from INF 553 Data Mining